20100215/feature-scaling-outlier-comparison/README.md

  Further comments and illustrations will be added to further discuss the mathematical aspects and performance impacts on the techniques and on other datasets.

+- plot_all_scaling.ipynb -> Provides comparison of different scaling techniques applied.
+- plot_scaling_importance.ipynb -> Provides comparison of results in ML model performance with and without scaling applied.

  Last updated March 28, 2024